ppy/osu-wiki/wiki/Tournaments/MWC/2026_7K/en.md

 ## Organisation

-The osu!mania 7K World Cup 2026 is run by the [osu! team](/wiki/People/osu!_team) and various community members.
+The osu!mania 7K World Cup 2026 was run by the [osu! team](/wiki/People/osu!_team) and various community members.

 | Position | Member(s) |
 | :-- | :-- |